 periods In 1765, Shiraz became the capital of Tran.
 Foremost among the reasons for this choice were the favorable climate of the city, the abundance of its water resources, its strategic position on the road leading to the Persian Gulf, and it's naturally protected and fortified location.
 Both the length and relative stability of Karim Khan's reign encouraged the construction of noteworthy buildings, particularly in the city's royal quarters.

 Although the Zand structures, rivaling in their beauty the magnificent buildings of Safavid Esfahan, were sturdy enough to survive two disastrous earthquakes that struck the city in 1824 and 1855, during the 19th and early 20th centuries, they fell largely into ruins and were rebuilt.
-Of twenty-seven constructions in Shiraz attributed to Karim Khan (original buildings as well as buildings which he expanded and restored), sixteen have survived to the present.
+Of twenty-seven constructions in Shiraz attributed to Karim Khan (original buildings as well as buildings that he expanded and restored), sixteen have survived to the present.
 They show that Karim Khan intended his constructions as units within an all-embracing city plan, and brought about the harmony of space in the city, traditionally famous for its open appearance and its gardens.
 The array of these buildings is an impressive witness to the ruler's energy.
 It includes mosques; administrative and secular buildings; palaces; baths, commercial buildings such as bazaars; and civil engineering projects such as drainage channels, moats, bridges, fortifications, water reservoirs, and gardens.
 The Citadel, the pavilion of the Nazar Garden, the Vakil Mosque, Vakil Bath, Vakil Bazaar, Divan-Khaneh, pavilion of the Jahan-Nama Garden, the original building of Hafez's Mausoleum, bridge over the Dry River (Ali ibn Hamzeh Bridge), and the Haft Tanan Crypt constitute Shiraz's most beautiful architectural tokens of the Zand period.
 The imposing Tup-Khaneh Square, laid during Karim Khan Zand's rule and encroached upon by marginal structures during the subsequent years, is being carefully restored to its original splendor.

 Karim Khan has also attributed the reinforcement of Shiraz's Dry River watercourse together with a system of underground canals designed to carry away excess water from the town.
 (These canals were blocked at a later period.)
 Karim Khan's chief aim during his twenty-nine-year rule was that of serving his people, and he strove greatly to meet this goal.
 He sponsored the construction of several qanats* and water storage tanks to make secure the city's water supply.
 He repaired and expanded the stone ramparts around Shiraz, and surrounded them by a moat to save the capital from plunder.